2Mon/battlebot/JOURNAL.md

 Session 1: 3 hours

-I Found some basic parts I can use for the bot, mainly the drive and hub motors.
+In this session, I found some basic parts I can use for the bot, mainly the drive and hub motors.
 I started designing a basic frame to mount all the parts to.
 Pictured here is my innitial motor mount concept.

 <img src="https://github.com/user-attachments/assets/cef81466-e99b-436f-84a9-11f4e70343bd" width="400"/>